jezzsantos/automate/docs/runtime.md

 !!! tip
     You can have many `--and-set "NAME=VALUE"` expressions as you like (one after the other) for the same element or collection item

+!!! example
+    On an element: `automate configure on "{APatternName.AnElementName}" --and-set "APropertyName1=avalue1"  --and-set "APropertyName2=avalue2"`

+    On a collection item: `automate configure on "{APatternName.ACollectionName.12345678}" --and-set "APropertyName1=avalue1"  --and-set "APropertyName2=avalue2"`

-### Adding an element
+### Adding an element or collection

-If an element does not yet exist in the draft, you can add it.
+If an element or collection does not yet exist in the draft, you can add it.

 !!! tip
-    By default, all elements will be automatically created when their parent elements are created, but only if they are defined as`AutoCreate=true`.
+    By default, all elements and collections will be automatically created when their parent elements are created, but only if they are defined as`AutoCreate=true` in the toolkit.

-To add an element to any other element (or to any collection item) in the draft: `automate configure add "{<ANEXPRESSION>}" --and-set "<ANATTRIBUTENAME>=<VALUE>"`
+To add an element or collection to any other element (or to any collection item) in the draft: `automate configure add "{<ANEXPRESSION>}" --and-set "<ANATTRIBUTENAME>=<VALUE>"`

 - The `ANEXPRESSION>` is an [Expression](reference.md#draft-expressions) to the non-existent element in the draft
 - The `--and-set <ANATTRIBUTENAME>=<VALUE>` is the name-value pair of the attribute and the value you wish to set to it.